krishna4a6av/Wallpapers/README.md

 My collections of wallpapers.
-I treied to segregate them to best of my ability.

---Will add more themes, check back for them later!
+--Will be adding more themes, check back for them later!

 Feel free to use them!